-The new museum will be a place for new ideas, inspiration and compelling cultural experiences.
+The new museum is a place for new ideas, inspiration and compelling cultural experiences.
 We will make art accessible to everyone and reflect the society and the times we live in.

 In the new collection exhibition, older and modern art, architecture, design, arts and crafts, and contemporary art will be presented under one roof and in new settings.